mvram123/Simple_App/README.md

-THis is a sample dvc practise repositary
+THis is a sample data version control practise repositary